We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 Power

-The power of a rod is basically its strength and the amount of weight required to bend or load it, it often referred to as the backbone.
-In a nutshell, it’s how easy or difficult it is to bend the rod.
-You’re likely to see ultra-light, light, medium, medium-heavy or heavy rod ratings.
+The power of a rod is its strength and the amount of weight required to bend or load it; it is often referred to as the backbone.
+In a nutshell, it’s how easy or difficult it is to turn the rod.
+You will likely see ultra-light, medium, medium-heavy, or heavy rod ratings.

-A rod rated has heavy will require the greatest amount of weight or effort to bend it and are typically the least flexible.
-Like extra fast action, they’re best suited for larger fish, heavy over or fish with a lot of fight.
-As you go down the power rating, the effort required to bend the rod will reduce.
+A rod rated as heavy will require the most weight or effort to bend and is typically the least flexible.
+Like extra fast action, it’s best suited for larger fish, heavy overs, or fish with a lot of fight.
+The effort to bend the rod will reduce as you go down the power rating.

 The power rating of a rod will also influence the heaviness of the gear you can use.
-A heavier rod is best paired with a stronger line and heavier lure.
-As the power reduced, the lighter the line and lighter the lure you can use.
+A heavier rod is best paired with a more robust line and heavier lure.
+As the power is reduced, the lighter the line and the weaker the lure you can use.

 Material

-The ideal fishing rod should be sensitive enough to accurately transmit vibrations and movement to your hand.
-We also want to be confident that the rod won’t break under pressure but should also be flexible.
+The ideal fishing rod should be sensitive enough to transmit vibrations and movement to your hand accurately.
+We also want to be confident that the rod won’t break under pressure but should be flexible.

-Both of these materials offer lightweight designs that will remain comfortable throughout the day.
+These materials offer lightweight designs that will remain comfortable throughout the day.
 Additionally, they transmit vibrations will.
 If you receive a bite, you’ll feel it.
-So even if you’re up against shy fish, you should be in with a chance of setting the hook.
+So, even if you’re up against shy fish, you should have a chance of setting the hook.

 Graphite Spinning Rods